CirSandro/private-fhe-fraud-detection/README.md

 ### Running the Server and Client

-PFEE-ZAMA follows a client-server architecture where the server handles encrypted prediction requests, and the client manages user interactions and data encryption.
+"Private FHE Fraud Detection" follows a client-server architecture where the server handles encrypted prediction requests, and the client manages user interactions and data encryption.

 1. **Run the Server**